IBA GUIDELINES AND RULES

-The International Bar Association (IBA) publishes Rules and Guidelines to provide guidance on challenging issues such as conflicts of interest and the taking of evidence in international commercial arbitration.
+The International Bar Association (IBA) publishes Rules on challenging issues such as the taking of evidence in international commercial arbitration.

-We are grateful to the IBA which has kindly allowed us to publish the IBA Guidelines on Conflicts of Interest in International Arbitration and the IBA Rules on the Taking of Evidence in International Arbitration as a resource for parties and their representatives and for arbitral tribunals acting under the NZDRC Arbitration Rules.
+We are grateful to the IBA which has kindly allowed us to publish the IBA Rules on the Taking of Evidence in International Arbitration as a resource for parties and their representatives and for arbitral tribunals acting under the BDT Arbitration Rules.

-When making appointments under the BDT Arbitration Rules, BDT undertakes to have regard to, but is not bound to apply, the IBA Guidelines on Conflicts of Interest in International Arbitration current at the date of the Notice of Arbitration (Rule 5.19).
+When acting under BDT’s Arbitration Rules, the Arbitral Tribunal may have regard to, but is not bound to apply, the International Bar Association Rules on the Taking of Evidence in International Commercial Arbitration current at the Commencement Date.

 IBA Rules on Taking of Evidence in International Arbitration

 In 2010 the International Bar Association adopted the new IBA Rules on the Taking of Evidence in International Arbitration, which superseded the 1999 Rules.
 The revised Rules apply to all arbitrations in which the parties agree to apply the IBA Rules after 29 May 2010, whether as part of new arbitration agreements or in determining the rules of procedure in a pending or future arbitration.